Losant/losant-docs/docs/workflows/triggers/virtual-button.md

-  "data": <the object defined in the virtual button configuration>, "applicationId": <id of the current application>, "applicationName": <name of the current application>, "triggerId": <id of the virtual button trigger>, "triggerType": "virtualButton",
+  "data": <the object defined in the virtual button configuration>, "applicationId": <id of the current application>, "applicationName": <name of the current application>, "triggerId": <id of the Virtual Button Trigger>, "triggerType": "virtualButton",
   "flowId": <id of the current workflow>,
   "flowName": <name of the current workflow>,